todiane/poster-palace/README.md

 ### Admin

 The admin area is kept secure thanks to the allocation of roles.
 By default all users are treated as customers and have access to the main store only.
-Superusers are given roles which allow them to create, read, edit and delete information.
+Superusers are given roles which allow them to create, read, edit and delete information in the admin area.

 <details>